neonrust/epm/README.md

     ┃  2nd Tuesday
     ┃  3rd Wednesday
     ┃  4th Thursday
-    ┃      • The Orville  s3e10 Future Unknown
+    ┃      • The Orville   3:10 Future Unknown
-    ┃      • For All Mankind  s3e09 Coming Home                                                    46min
+    ┃      • For All Mankind   3:09 Coming Home                       46min
     ┃  5th Friday
     ┃  6th Saturday
     ┃  7th Sunday
-    ┃      • Westworld  s4e07 Metanoia                                                             52min
+    ┃      • Westworld   4:07 Metanoia                                52min
     ┠──────── week 32
     ┃  8th Monday
     ┃  9th Tuesday
     ┃ 10th Wednesday
     ┃ 11st Thursday
-    ┃      • For All Mankind  s3e10 Han
+    ┃      • For All Mankind   3:10 Han
     ┃ 12nd Friday
     ┃ 13rd Saturday
     ┃ 14th Sunday
-    ┃      • Westworld  s4e08 Que Será, Será                                                       59min
+    ┃      • Westworld   4:08 Que Será, Será                          59min

 Sadly, these examples doesn't show that all output from epm is colorized for clarity and emphasis.

-But here's a screenshot of the menu shown by the `search` command (similar to `add`):
+But here's a screenshot of the menu shown by the `search` command (very similar to `add`):

 ![search](screenshots/search.png)

-Basically the difference when using the `add` command is that the bottom text `... to exit` then says `[RET] to add  [ESC] to exit`.
+Basically the difference when using the `add` command is that the bottom text `... to exit` then says `RET to add   ESC to exit`.

 ## Usage